omerbensaadon/docs-cloud-service-broker/README.md

 ### Partials

-Cross-product partials (if any) for Cloud Service Broker are single sourced from the [Docs Partials](https://github.com/pivotal-cf/docs-partials) repository.
+Cross-product partials (if any) for Cloud Service Broker for Azure are single sourced from the [Docs Partials](https://github.com/pivotal-cf/docs-partials) repository.

 ### Releasing a New Minor Version